Red Hill Preservation Society

 A huge area of pristine bushland at Red Hill was under threat.
 The Red Hill Preservation Society was formed by local residents to fight the development.
 Two decades before these same residents had fought the destruction of Governor Phillip Lookout at Beacon Hill to make way for the multi-lane Warringah Road (notice how the road now weaves around the Lookout).
 Unfortunately the bureaucracy prevailed in the case of Red Hill.
 The development went ahead with larger blocks.
 A subsequent push by the state government for dual occupancy throughout Sydney meant that much of Red Hill now has huge duplex houses filling each block.
 There is little scope for substantial trees to grow and cover the unsightly development from surrounding suburbs (the older suburbs are hidden behind established trees).

-It turned out the the debarcle over Red Hill was a factor in the downfall of the Greiner Government (Red Hill supporter Terry Metherill became an Independent member of parliament and unpopular Local Government Minister David Hay lost the "safe" seat of Manly to Independent Peter MacDonald).
+It turned out the the debacle over Red Hill was a factor in the downfall of the Greiner Government (Red Hill supporter Terry Metherill became an Independent member of parliament and unpopular Local Government Minister David Hay lost the "safe" seat of Manly to Independent Peter MacDonald).
 The legacy of this folly can be seen in the unsightly developments on these prominent hillsides.

 August 1999